nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 List<Integer> list = new ArrayList<>();
 ```

-By adding the diamond operator <> containing the type, we narrow the specialization of this list to only *Integer* type.
-In other words, we specify the type held inside the list.
+By adding the diamond operator `<` `>` containing the type, we specify the type held inside the list.
 The compiler can enforce the type at compile time.

 In small programs, this might seem like a trivial addition.
 But in larger programs, this can add significant robustness and makes the program easier to read.

 ### A generic resizable array
 ```